Kevin Minh Allen

 Ryan A. Barry

 Before he left the Navy, even while still on deployment, Ryan A. Barry began to write his memoir Peace Thru Communication.
 Since then he has continued to resort back to a childhood passion: writing.
 The passion behind his words stems from those who are unsure how to write themselves and for those who never came home to have the chance.
-Currently Ryan resides in Norwalk, Connecticut, and his books may be purchased at www.ryan-a-barry.com.
+Currently Ryan resides in Norwalk, Connecticut.

 A former United States Marine, Peter Beckstrom served active-duty from 2006-2010 as Ammo Chief for 2nd Bn, 10th Marine Regiment, Golf Battery – an artillery unit based out of Camp Lejeune's N Street.
 During his enlistment, Peter deployed twice in support of Operation Iraqi Freedom.
 Currently, he is graduating from Stetson University College of Law in the Spring of 2017 and has designs on becoming a state prosecutor.
-You can find more of Peter's creative work at O-Dark-Thirty and Line of Advance, amongst other journals.
+Peter's creative work has also appeared in O-Dark-Thirty and Line of Advance, amongst other journals.

 Rana Bitar is a physician in the field of hematology oncology practicing in Upstate New York.
 She was born in Damascus, Syria, and immigrated to the United States in 1990.
 She is now finishing her MFA in English and Creative Writing from SNHU.